cchitsiang/awesome-stars/topics.md

 - [tailwindlabs/tailwindcss](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid UI development.
 - [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 Biome offers formatter and linter, usable via CLI and LSP.
 - [yangshun/front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook) - 🌐 Front End interview preparation materials for busy engineers (updated for 2025)
+- [markmead/hyperui](https://github.com/markmead/hyperui) - Free Tailwind CSS v4 components for your next project, designed to enhance your web development with the latest features and styles 🚀
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [alibaba/GaiaX](https://github.com/alibaba/GaiaX) - 动态模板引擎是一套轻量化、跨平台、高性能的纯原生移动端卡片渲染动态化解决方案
 - [stitchesjs/stitches](https://github.com/stitchesjs/stitches) - [Not Actively Maintained] CSS-in-JS with near-zero runtime, SSR, multi-variant support, and a best-in-class developer experience.